 The Merriam's wild turkey (Meleagris gallopavo merriami) is found primarily in the ponderosa pine, western mountain regions of the United States.

-Height and Weight: Almost as tall as the tom but weighing between 8-12 lbs.
+Adult females, or hen, are almost as tall as the tom but weigh between 8 to 12 lbs.